malcolmgroves/FluentQuery/README.markdown

 OK, I agree, that was not very helpful.

-Let's say you have a TObjectList<TPerson>, and you want to retrieve the first 2 TPerson objects that have an Age > 18.
+Let's say you have a TObjectList&lt;TPerson>, and you want to retrieve the first 2 TPerson objects that have an Age > 18.

 The standard solution in Delphi would be something like this: